 Columbia is a highly educated community with great public and private schools along with a multitude of institutions of higher education including the flagship, University of Missouri.
-Columbia Public associates degrees and certificates in many of the needed job fields that are in high demand in Columbia and the region.
+Columbia Public Schools' Career Center educates students in the areas of medical, business, construction and in the trades.
+Moberly Area Community College, Columbia College and Stephens College provides degrees, associates degrees and certificates in many of the needed job fields that are in high demand in Columbia and the region.
 The University of Missouri offers degrees, graduate studies and trainings along with world class research and teaching especially in the area of health care with their medical school and the University Health System - meeting the health care workforce needs in Columbia.